 - January 1987

 I have been a voice, acting, and teacher of creative arts for over 25 years.
-My background includes ten years of classical training with Maestro Julio Berrocal, as well as vocal training through the Feldekrais approach with Marcy Lindhiemer.
-In acting I have studied with renowned Stanislavsky scholar Sonia Moore and Master acting teacher of the Strasberg Method, Marcia Haufrecht.
+My background includes ten years of classical voice training with Maestro Julio Berrocal, as well as vocal training through the Feldenkrais approach with Marcy Lindhiemer.
+In acting, I have studied with renowned Stanislavsky scholar Sonia Moore and Master acting teacher of the Strasberg Method, Marcia Haufrecht.
 I received a B.A.
-For comparative literature and creative writing at the State University of New York at Purchase and I am currently studying for a masters in social work at Walden University.
+For comparative literature and creative writing at the State University of New York at Purchase and have recently completed my Master's degree in social work at Walden University.

 I believe, within all of us, Is the ability to express something distinctive and original.
-I work to help the student discover their individual and unique voice, weather it be through singing, acting or writing.
-I share with my students tools to gain the ability and confidence to achieve their goals.
-I empathize deeply with the challenges students may face when pursuing a life in the creative and performing arts, having worked professionally in those arena's for most of my adult life.
-I believe, it is the teachers job to respect each students individual process of learning.
+I work to help students discover their unique voice, whether it be through singing, acting, or writing.
+I share with my student'an array of tool to gain the ability and confidence to achieve their goals.
+I empathize deeply with the challenges students may face when pursuing a life in the creative and performing arts, having worked professionally in those areas for most of my adult life.
+I believe, it is the teacher's job to respect each student's individual process of learning.

 *** Lesson Details ***

-I am an empathetic teacher, sensitive to the students individual process of learning.
+I am an empathetic teacher, sensitive to the student's individual process of learning.
 My singing lessons usually start with breathing and relaxation exercises.
-Vocal exercise come next, then when the student is fully warmed up, we will begin to work on songs.
-It is important that the student be part of the process of picking material since the more they personally respond to the material the more apt they are to be engaged in their lessons and the more quickly they will learn.
-After three to six months they will understand the fundamentals of breathing and relaxation and its importance to proper vocal training.
-They will have begun the process of extending their range and will understand the principles of performance in song.
+Vocal technique exercises come next.
+When the student is fully warmed up, we will begin to work on songs.
+It is important that students be a part of the process of picking material since the more personally they respond to the material the more apt they are to become engaged in their lessons.
+After three to six months beginning students will have gained an understanding of the fundamentals of breathing, relaxation, and basic performance skills.
+With more advanced students the focus will be on range extension and the on-going development of vocal style through song interpretation and performance related exercises.

 As an acting teacher and coach, I tailor my classes to the needs of each student.
 I utilize improvisatory and sensory techniques to help unleash spontaneity.
 I also encourage the students to use their personal experiences as a way to access a full range of emotions.
 I enjoy working with the student on script analysis, so as to discover the underlying motivations of the character the student is working on.